 Mental Health and Emotional Well-being

 At Southglade Primary and Nursery School, we recognise that living through a global pandemic over two years has had an adverse affect on children's mental health and emotional well-being.
-We have put additional measures in place to support the children in their return to school.
+We have put additional measures in place to support the children in their return to school and throughout their 2021-2022 academic year.

 1. PSHE focus days

 The first two days back to school had a PSHE focus.
 Children were given the opportunity to ensure children settled in and formed positive relationships with their peers and teachers.

 2. Weekly PSHE

 PSHE lessons will be taught weekly.
 These lessons will focus on our Learning Values.

 3. Learning Mentor Sessions